KaveeshKhattar/teachmate/README.md

 - Moreover, she used to track the students' performance on paper and it would not provide the best experience when trying to measure long term growth.

-- So, I built TeachMate to streamline scheduling, improve communication with parents and students, and track long-term progress.
+- So, I built TeachMate to streamline scheduling, improving transparency with parents and students about class timings, and track long-term progress via graphical charts.

-- The students' parents can see their child's growth and the students can also see their personalised schedule, hence, avoiding miscomminication.
+- The parents can see their child's growth over time and the students can see their personalised schedule.

 - TeachMate is now used by her and 8 of her students.